 Why do bosses seem to be the nearly the same difficulty no matter when you face them?
 Here’s what I think:

-- Progression is fairly limited in this game.
+- Progression is somewhat limited in this game.
 The only things that permanently progress is stamina, health, armor, and obtaining the master sword.
 These forms of progression don’t help you that much.
 Stamina isn’t very useful in boss battles.
-Hearts drain very quickly, so the difference between 3 and 7 isn’t actually that much.
+Hearts drain very quickly, so the difference between 3 and 7 isn’t that much.
 Thus the battles tend to be more skill based.

 - Non-permanent progression allows you to save it for bosses.
 Weapons have durability.
 As I mentioned in my post on durability, this impacts how players will use weapons.
-They will save better weapons for harder challenges.
+They will conserve better weapons for harder challenges.
 When players explore, they will probably find a great weapon and save it for a boss.
 There is enough time between dungeons to get a new best weapon.
 Likewise, eating meals provides another form of non-permanent progression players can stock up and use on a boss.

 Why is the Gerudo boss so hard?